-- Multiple expansion (buying low and selling high)
+- Multiple developments (buying low and selling high)

 An exit strategy helps financial buyers to realize gains on their investments.
-An exit strategy includes an outright sale of the company to a strategic buyer or another financial sponsor or an IPO.
+An exit strategy includes an outright sale of the company to a strategic buyer, another financial sponsor, or an IPO.

-A financial buyer typically expects to realize returns within 3 to 7 years via one of these exit strategies.
+A financial buyer typically expects to realize returns within three to seven years via one of these exit strategies.

-The exit multiple simply refers to the return of investment.
+The exit multiple refers to the return of investment.

-If you are investing $100 in a company and selling it for $300, then the exit multiple here is 3x.
+If you invest $100 in a company and sell it for $300, the exit multiple is 3x.
 EBITDA is the generally used exit multiple.

-Exiting the investment at a multiple higher than the acquisition multiple will help boost IRR (Internal rate of Return).
-But it is important that exit assumptions reflect realistic approaches.
+Exiting the investment at a multiple higher than the acquisition multiple will help boost IRR (Internal Rate of Return).
+But exit assumptions must reflect realistic approaches.

-Think of you as an investor who wants to invest in share of that company.
+Think of you as an investor who wants to invest in a share of that company.

-Will you directly start trading from your day 1?
+Will you directly start trading from day 1?

 No, right!
 You will analyze the industry and the company and then come to a particular decision.

 Similar is the case in LBO analysis.
-The various issues that you may want to consider before entering the transaction are
+You may want to consider the various issues before entering the transaction: –

 - Type of industry